datable-be/AI4_C_datasets/README.md

 * National Museum of World Cultures Foundation

 The dataset was created using a human in the loop methodology, in which a larger set of images was classified with a zero shot classifier.
 The zero shot classifier was instructed to predict a class for each of the images in the corpus.
 Next, the predictions were reviewed by a human validator.
 The validation involved each predicted class being either approved, corrected, or rejected.

-### License
-**Warning**
-The dataset is published with a permissive license, but images may be licensed as well.
-The license of each image is included in the metadata

 ### Classes
 The images are labelled with one of each of the 6 classes, with reference to the AAT linked data authority.